Going Out and Entertainment ESL Activities, Games and Worksheets

 ESL Going Out and Entertainment Worksheet - Vocabulary Exercises: Word Search, Matching, Categorising, Gap-fill - Speaking Activity: Discussion, Freer Practice - Pair Work - Pre-intermediate (A2) - 30 minutes

-In this going out and entertainment worksheet, students learn and practice vocabulary related to a day out.
+In this comprehensive going out and entertainment worksheet, students learn and practice vocabulary related to a day out.
 In pairs, students begin by discussing two questions about spending a day out.
 Students then find ten places to go on a day out in a word search.
 Next, students match the places to their definitions.
 After that, students categorise each place according to its cost in their town or city.
 Following that, students match nouns with verbs to make going out and entertainment collocations.
 Students then use the collocations to complete plans for a day out, adding four ideas of their own.
 Finally, in pairs, students discuss the plans and answer questions about them.
 When the students have finished, they share and discuss their answers with the class.

 Leisure Lingo Preview